16 Free Museums in Copenhagen You Can’t Afford to Miss

 Kunsthal Charlottenborg is just across the road from the colourful houses, bars and restaurants of Nyhavn.

-Kunsthal Charlottenborg Opening Times
+Kunsthal Charlottenborg Visitor Information

-Kunsthal Charlottenborg website
+Website | Kunsthal Charlottenborg website |

 How To Get To Kunsthal Charlottenborg